fadhilx/jekyll-multi-paginate/README.md

     $ gem install jekyll-multi-paginate

-And then, add `jekyll-multi-paginate` to your `plugins` or `plugins_dir` attribute in your `_config.yml` file.
+And then add `jekyll-multi-paginate` to your `plugins` or `plugins_dir` attribute in your `_config.yml` file.

 ## Usage

+To initial your page as pagination page put attribute `paginate: ` to your specified page Front Matter attribute and set the value to maximum number of post for each pages

-1. Three attribute and its function that you can/need to put to your page Front Matter to make it works as you want
+Here is the three attribute and its function that you can/need to put to your page Front Matter to make it works as you want

 |Attributes			|Accepted Value/Type			|Function/Description	|
 |-------------------|-------------------------------|-----------------------|